-PLEASE NOTE - NOVEMBER DATES ARE NOW COMPLETELY FILLED!
-PLEASE CHOOSE A DATE IN DECEMBER.
+PLEASE NOTE - WE ARE COMPLETELY BOOKED THROUGH DECEMBER.
+PLEASE CHOOSE A DATE IN JANUARY 2021.

 We have reformatted our popular “Introduction to the Iroquois” field trip lesson for the virtual classroom so students can gain the same knowledge of the Iroquois without physically visiting the Museum.
 Our virtual program is normally $125, but because we understand the constraints COVID has put on educators, we are offering it from October 2020 to June 2021 for only $75.